spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-dynamic-multistore.md

 Before the introduction of dynamic store, configuration settings were maintained in the file `config/Shared/stores.php`.
 With the activation of dynamic store, these settings are now managed in the database, rendering the files `config/Shared/stores.php` and `config/Shared/default_store.php` obsolete.

-The default configuration will be imported using new data import modules, including StoreDataImport, LocaleDataImport, and CountryDataImport.
-These modules will populate the necessary configuration details in the database.
+The default configuration will be imported using new data import modules, including StoreDataImport, LocaleDataImport, CountryDataImport, and other feature-related imports for instance such as CurrencyDataImport.
+These modules will populate the necessary configuration details in the database, ensuring a comprehensive migration of all relevant data.

 {% endinfo_block %}